alwinb/tiny-css-parser/README.md

 	  console.log (token)

-tokenize returns an iterator/ a lazy token stream.
+The function `tokenize` returns an iterator/ a lazy token stream.
 It is possible to query the stream for state info, including source positions, as follows:

 	var css = require ('tiny-css-parser')
 	var stream = css.tokenize ('#menu { padding:0; margin:; display:block }')